GGorgun/Disengaged_Responses_in_Knowledge_Tracing/README.md

 # Considering Disengaged Responses in Bayesian and Deep Knowledge Tracing
-This repo includes the code of the poster presentation accepted at AIED 2022.
+This repo includes the code of the poster presentation accepted to AIED 2022.

 ### Summary of the study
 We analyzed the influence of disengaged responses on the prediction accuracy of the knowledge tracing models (i.e., Bayesian Knowledge Tracing [BKT] and Deep Knowledge Tracing [DKT]).
 In this study, we created two sets of training and test data based on the data preprocessing stage.
 First, a baseline training set is created based by removing negative response times and empty skill names.
 We also created as disengaged-adjusted baseline model by removing disengaged responses in addition to the above preprocessing steps.
 We trained BKT and DKT and evaluated the model performance using both baseline and disengagement-adjusted models.
 The disengagement adjusted model outperformed the baseline model.